marshallward/TiledSharp/README.md

 -----
 To import a TMX file into your C# application:

-- Include a reference to TiledSharp, either as source or DLL
+- Include a reference to TiledSharp, either as source or DLL.

-- Import the TiledSharp namespace
+- Import the TiledSharp namespace.

     ```csharp
     using TiledSharp;
     ```

-- Create a Map object using the constructor
+- Create a Map object using the constructor.

     ```csharp
     var map = new Map("yourFile.tmx");